 11. For super-moist baked goods, use pumpkin puree instead of butter at a 4-to-3 ratio.
 (If you take out 4 tablespoons of oil, add 3 tablespoons of pumpkin puree.)

 12. Add a scoop of pumpkin puree to pancake batter for a moist, fall-flavored breakfast.

-13. Top your cereal with sunflower seeds for extra protein and crunch.
+13. Top your cereal with pumpkin seeds for extra protein and crunch.

 14. Roast pumpkin with coconut oil and pumpkin pie spice for an easy, low-cal snack.

 15. Switch up your regular weeknight pasta dish by adding pumpkin, roasted pecans, lemon zest and parsley to whole-wheat noodles.

 16. Mix pumpkin puree and cottage cheese to make a creamy, protein-packed snack.

 17. Season pumpkin seeds with your favorite spices and bake for 15 to 20 minutes at 350 degrees.